bradfrost/atomic-design/chapter-1.md

 > Education is as important as documentation.
 A style guide can show clients that websites are systems rather than collections of pages. <cite>[Anna Debenham](http://maban.co.uk/projects/front-end-style-guides/)</cite>

-Style guides demonstrate to clients, stakeholders, and other disciplines that there's a lot of really thoughtful work going into a website's design and development beyond just "hey, let's make a new website".
-A pattern library communicates the underlying design language in a very tangible way, which helps stakeholders understand that an underlying system is determining the final interface.
+Style guides demonstrate to clients, stakeholders, and other disciplines that there's a lot of really thoughtful work going into a website's design and development beyond just "hey, let's make a new website". **A pattern library communicates the underlying design language in a very tangible way**, which helps stakeholders understand that an underlying system is determining the final interface.

 Style guides can help alleviate "Special Snowflake Syndrome", where certain departments in an organization think that they have unique problems and therefore demand unique solutions.
 By exposing the design system in the form of a style guide, these Special Snowflakes can better appreciate consistency and understand why their requests for custom designs receive pushback.

 ### An empathetic workflow
+Education isn't just for clients and stakeholders.
 Helps designers and developers think of the greater good.
 How their work affects the rest of the system.
 Collaboration.

 ### Easier testing
 Easier to test.
 The ability to hone in on a specific component to figure out what’s causing problems.
 AB tests.